-Our group's mission is to create spaces where community members can help
+Our mission is to create space where community members

 Together we can create vibrant community gardens in Cortez, supporting the health, security, and connectedness of our friends and neighbors.